 ‘Tis the season for parties, social gatherings, tons of goodies, and a round (or two) of drinks!
-Some traditional holiday settings don’t really scream kidney-friendly holidays, which can set us up for a stressful new year or crazy new year’s resolution.
+Some holiday traditions don’t scream kidney-friendly holidays, which can set us up for a stressful new year or crazy new year’s resolution.
+And as much as we want to enjoy the holidays with our loved ones, we also don’t want to leave the day, the party, or the holiday season feeling sluggish and full of regret – or worse – in poor health.
+In this article, we’ll give you some tips on how to navigate the holidays in a kidney-friendly way.

 Table of Contents